covcom/388COM/Week_08_Wearables/README.md

 ```

 There are several things to note in the codes above:
 * Intent is what we've been using since we started.
 However, we'll probably need to close the app completely before we use the notification to start it again.
 Here comes the PendingIntent.
-By giving a PendingIntent to notificatio builder, you are granting it the right to perform the operation you have specified as if the other application was yourself.
+By giving a PendingIntent to notification builder, you are granting it the right to perform the operation you have specified as if the other application was yourself.
 * When we start display activity, we must preserve the user's expected navigation experience.
 For example, clicking Back should take the user back through the application's normal work flow to the Home screen, and clicking Recents should show the Activity as a separate task.
 This is why we use TaskStackBuilder.

 If you run the app and hit Start Counting, you'll see that on both your phone and watch the notification updates itself.